GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ## 7.3.
 Consistency, Availability and Partition Tolerance
 The trio of properties highlighted in the title represents the fundamental characteristics of a distributed system.
 However, as the *CAP theorem* states, achieving all three simultaneously in a functional system is deemed impossible.
 Aligned with the predetermined Non-Functional Requirements (Section **2.2.**), it becomes necessary to prioritize the *Availability* and *Partition Tolerance* of the system, allowing for a measured relaxation in *Consistency constraints*.
 This strategic approach allows to the primary system actors, the Users, to persist in utilizing the application even if certain displayed information is *not entirely up-to-date*.
-In practical terms, this might translate to scenarios such as not immediately viewing the latest Recipes (e.g., during a network partition) or encountering non-updated suggestions after the upload of a new Recipe (e.g., if Neo4j is temporarily down).
+In practical terms, this might translate to scenarios such as not immediately viewing the latest Recipes (e.g. during a network partition) or encountering non-updated suggestions after the upload of a new Recipe (e.g. if Neo4j is temporarily down).
 Nevertheless, Users are assured of *eventually* accessing the most recent information.
 The timeline for this "eventually" remains uncertain, as consistency updates may employ diverse approaches, and in the event of significant faults, human operator intervention may be necessary.

 This is the main idea behind the design of the system.
 Consequently, the intentional alignment of the design with the intersection of Availability and Partition Tolerance in the CAP theorem places considerable emphasis on achieving eventual consistency.
 The subsequent paragraphs will delve into a detailed discussion of the system's consistency management, focusing particularly on the *Intra-Database* and *Inter-Database* consistency.